MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

 ## Step 6 - Install language packs (Optional)

 By default, the installer program tries to match the language of the operating system when it runs for the first time.
-To install Visual Studio in a language of your choosing, choose the **Language packs** option from the Visual Studio Installer, and follow the prompts.
+To install Visual Studio in a language of your choosing, choose the **Language packs** tab from the Visual Studio Installer, and then follow the prompts.

 ::: moniker range="vs-2017"